chetnashah/cppwork/languageNotes.md

 * references must always be initialized, otherwise it is a compiler error.
 * The address of a reference is the actual object's address
-* the construction argument for a reference has to be l-value e.g.
+* the construction argument for a reference has to be l-value, but can be rvalue for const references(they bound to rvalues and increase their lifetime) e.g.
 ```cpp
 int& j { 2}; // compiler error because 2 is not a l-value